Jeppe Erenbjerg

-Jeppe Lyngvold Erenbjerg (born 29 April 2000) is a Danish professional footballer who plays as a midfielder, winger, or forward for Zulte Waregem.
+Jeppe Lyngvold Erenbjerg (born 29 April 2000) is a Danish professional footballer who plays as a midfielder, winger, or forward for Belgian Pro League club Genk.

 Career

-As a youth player, Erenbjerg joined the youth academy of Danish side Boldklubben af 1893 and was promoted to the club's senior team in 2017, where he made 154 league appearances and scored forty-five goals and helped them achieve promotion from the third tier to the second tier.
+As a youth player, Erenbjerg joined the youth academy of Danish side B.93 and was promoted to the club's senior team in 2017, where he made 154 league appearances and scored forty-five goals and helped them achieve promotion from the third tier to the second tier.

 Ahead of the 2024–25 season, he signed for Belgian side Zulte Waregem, helping the club achieve promotion from the second tier to the top flight.
 Belgian newspaper wrote in 2025 that he "was one of the absolute stars at Essevee during the 2024–25 season, although he had to deal with a minor injury" while playing for the club.

+On 11 June 2026, Erenbjerg moved to Genk with a four-season contract.

 Personal life

 Erenbjerg was born on 29 April 2000 in Denmark.
-While playing football, he has been in a relationship with a Danish female footballer.
+While playing football, he has been in a relationship with Danish female footballer Josefine Funch.